 And like with many browsers, Opera is now in the AI game, recently shipping its Opera Neon agentic AI.

-But what really stands out about Opera is its massive dividend, which at nearly 6% is high for any sector and easily puts it among the top tech dividend stocks you can buy.
+But what really stands out about Opera is its massive dividend, which at more than 5% is high for any sector and easily puts it among the top tech dividend stocks you can buy.
 Just note that OPRA only pays biannually (instead of the U.S. standard quarterly), and that its 40¢-per-share dividend hasn’t budged since it was initiated in 2023.

 What If I Need Help Picking Stocks?